Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis

 \section{Conclusion}

-In this work, we presented a novel method for physics-informed regularization of deep neural networks.
-It has been shown through three numerical examples (systems governed by the Burgers' and Navier-Stokes equations) that the proposed PI regularization method results in surrogates that are physically interpretable, and when compared to other common regularization methods results in significantly smaller generalization errors.
-This is achieved by applying a regularization term to the optimization loss function that prevents the surrogate from violating the governing laws.
+In this work, we presented a physics-driven regularization method for training of DNN models and metamodels.
+It has been shown through four numerical examples (systems governed by the Burgers' and Navier-Stokes equations) that the proposed regularization method results in models and metamodels that are physically interpretable, and compared to other common regularization methods, it results in superior generalization accuracies, which can potentially enhance engineering design and analysis such as aerodynamic design optimization of passenger vehicles, as discussed in the last example.
+This is achieved by applying a regularization term to the optimization loss function that discourages the models and metamodel from violating the governing laws.